 Finding an awesome chinchilla cage or adding accessories will cost a few hundred dollars in the early stages, but after these costs are taken care of, chinchillas are very cheap to own moving forward.

 Clearly, this makes life a tad bit easier.

 You have some re-occurring expenses, such as providing an adequate diet that includes timothy hay and pellets, but overall, the cost is minimal.

-Pro-Tip- Considering switching to a cage such as the Critter Nation (Link to Amazon) or Ferret Nation.
+Consider switching to a cage like the Critter Nation.

-All you need to do is wash them in cold water and your good to go.
+All you need to do is wash the liners in cold water and you’re good to go.
 No additional cost and no extra hassle.